Brantome, Dordogne tourism & sightseeing

 Brantome is an idyllic village located to the north of Perigueux on the banks of the River Dronne.

 The town is known locally as the Venice of Perigord.
-Wooded cliffs loom up behind the beautiful Benedictine abbey and the river Dronne runs around the village in front of a Benedictine Abbey.
-There is a small weir and a lovely and unusual right-angled stone bridge to add to the beauty of the scene.
+Wooded cliffs loom up behind the beautiful Benedictine abbey and the river Dronne runs around the village in front of a Benedictine Abbey with a small weir and a lovely and unusual right-angled stone bridge to add to the beauty of the scene.

-Parks and gardens surround much of Brantome, a river flows through the centre of the town, the traditional Perigord houses are built of the local stone with tiled roofs.
-Added to this there is a fabulous troglodyte cave with scenes of the Last Judgement carved in the stone: taken together these highlights ensure that any visit to this region must include visit to Brantome!
+France This Way comment: parks and gardens surround much of Brantome, a river flows through the centre of the town, the traditional Perigord houses are built of the local stone with tiled roofs and added to this there is a fabulous troglodyte cave with scenes of the Last Judgement carved in the stone: taken together these highlights ensure that any visit to this region must include visit to Brantome!

-The Abbey in Brantome has its origins in the 8th century.
+Brantome Abbey has its origins in the 8th century.
 A Benedictine abbey, it was founded by Charlemagne who allegedly donated the relics of Saint Sicarius, one of the children massacred by Herod.

 The original abbey was destroyed by Vikings and then rebuilt in the tenth century and again in the twelfth and fifteenth centuries.
 It was then radically restored in 1850 by the architect Paul Abadie, a student of Viollet-le-Duc, so the abbey buildings we see today span a period of almost 800 years.